 Yesterday, I was telling you about my “Welcome Fall” dinner.
 Today I will share with you the star of the show.
 This roast pork sandwich is one of my husband’s favorite meals.
 I have been making this for years and we never tire of it.
-Sometimes, I make a homemade thyme and Parmesan cheese roll to go with it, but it also great on a Kaiser roll or any roll that you have around.
+Sometimes, I make homemade thyme and Parmesan cheese roll to go with it, but it is also great on a Kaiser roll or any roll that you have around.
 This roast pork takes 2 days to make, but very little effort on either day.
 I love to brine and brine pretty much all pork and poultry these days.
 It really is worth the extra step.
-It adds so much moisture and flavor to whatever it is that you are brining.
+It adds so much moisture and flavor to whatever it is that you are bringing.
 I love this brine and have used it for other things.
 It makes a divine roast chicken brine also.

 The pork comes out of the brine and is covered in a mustard and brown sugar mixture and seared off in a pan.
 Then it is finished off in the oven.
 Easy.
 This is a perfect Sunday dinner for sitting in front of the TV with an icy cold beer and cuddling with some little people.

 Roast Pork Sandwiches Ingredients //

 - 2 thyme sprigs

 - 1 (2-pound) boneless pork loin roast